 - For the first phase:

-The severe restriction of carbohydrates in the first phase empties the glycogen reserves, which causes a large elimination of water.
-On the other hand, the high protein intake of this phase, combined with taste boredom caused by a lack of food variety, reduces appetite.
-Without really looking for it, we consume fewer calories, which, combined with water loss, leads to weight loss.
+The severe restriction of carbohydrates in the first phase empties the glycogen reserves, which causes a substantial elimination of water.
+However, the high protein intake of this phase, combined with taste boredom caused by insufficient food variety, reduces appetite.
+Without looking for it, we consume fewer calories, which, combined with water loss, leads to weight loss.

 - For the second and third phase:

 Weight loss comes from caloric deficiency.
-In addition, the fact that the diet is personalized and there are no prohibited foods, the chances of following the diet to the goal set bode well.
+Besides, the fact that the diet is personalized and there are no prohibited foods, the chances of following the diet to the goal set bode well.

 Typical one-day menu